fireblocks/developers-hub/README.md

 # Fireblocks Developers Hub

-This repo contains different Fireblocks API code examples and code snippets.
+This repository contains different Fireblocks API code examples and code snippets.

+⚠️❗ **Warning** ❗⚠️

+Kindly note that the content of this repository is not production-ready and are used only for reference.

+---

 ## Table Of Contents 📖